19 Best Places to Visit in Montreal in Summer

 5. Sainte-Catherine Street

 Sainte-Catherine Street is a major thoroughfare with historical, cultural and commercial importance.
-The street offers a good mix of boutiques, restaurants, cafes, theatres, shopping centres, and much more.
+From west to east, it stretches 11 kilometres (9 miles).
+Around the cross street of Saint-Laurent Boulevard, there is a good mix of boutiques, restaurants, cafes, theatres, shopping centres, and much more.
 You can also catch some events or festivals while enjoying the pleasant summer temperatures in Montreal Canada.

 How to reach here: